- Entries for the state level competition are due no later than 5 pm on Monday, May 10, 2021.

 - Any school or home school program can submit to the state a maximum of five (5) entries total.

-- The Delaware organizing committee will be hosting Storymap Training webinars during January and February to help teachers and students become familiar with Storymaps and other ESRI WebApps.
-Stay tuned to the What’s New tab (sign up for updates) for details on these events.
+- The Delaware organizing committee will be hosting Storymap Training webinars during February and March to help teachers and students become familiar with Storymaps and other ESRI WebApps.
+Sign up for updates to stay informed about these events.

 - Entrants are encouraged to ‘pre-register‘ or express interest in creating a submission by March 1.
 Pre-registered applicants will receive additional mentoring support from an assignment GeoMentor.
 Note: pre-registration is not a requirement for participation.